alinapill/performance-tests-scala-gatling/README.md

 **Implementation Details**

-The performance tests are calling TBD endpoint with both single and multiple skuIds GET requests.
+The performance tests are calling several endpoints with GET and POST requests.

-The tests are defined as following:

-We ramp up to 110 requests over a period of 4 minutes.

-Available simulation properties:

 **General Settings**